TheFax/Reolink-Webhook-receiver/README.md

 *   **Simplicity:** The code is intentionally kept simple to facilitate understanding and customization.
 *   **Python:** Written in Python, a widely used programming language with a vast standard library.
 *   **Customizable:** You can easily extend the functionalities to perform specific actions based on the received notifications.
+If you want to customize this the actions to perform, probably you want to edit and insert your code in lines between 59 to 64.

 ## Requirements